epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-26-awesome-statusbar-vicious.markdown

 excerpt:
   Awesome WM statusbar step by step.
-  Monitoring widget in statusbar using Visious Library.
+  Monitoring widget in statusbar using Vicious Library.

 ---